-Poor focusing is much simpler than camera shake.
+Poor focusing is much simpler than a camera shake.
 Poor focus can be easily identified by looking at the overall image.

 Camera shake can easily ruin one of your best shots.
 Every photographer prefers to have a noisy but sharp picture than a blurry image, making blur much more unpreferable.

 Interestingly, camera shake photography does exist.
-They purposefully use the motion blur to make their images look fast.
+They purposefully use motion blur to make their images look fast.

 Blur is an interesting topic since it can also be mistakenly seen as poor focusing.
 Luckily, you can easily distinguish them.